-I’ve never been the most powerful rider or athlete (I’m 165cm/5ft5″ tall and weigh 54kg/8st7lb) now you can imagine I am not exactly a powerhouse.
-Even in school I was less developed than other pupils so I had to work out ways of gaining an advantage over them to win and believe me I wanted to WIN.
+I’ve never been the most powerful rider or athlete at 165cm and 53kg.
+Even in school I was of less stature than other pupils, so I had to work out ways of gaining an advantage over them to win in other ways and believe me I wanted to WIN.
 For me this was about technique, skill, reading game play and being fully committed.
-I represented my school in regional competitions at high jump-yes really even though I was just 4ft something, javelin, cross country running, football and rugby.
+I represented my school in regional competitions at high jump, javelin, cross country running, football and rugby.
 This was not down to stature but using my head and technique.
-I have brought this thinking with me into adult life and continued it into cycle racing and finally into my Coaching ethos.
+I have brought this thinking with me into cycle racing and finally into my Coaching ethos.

 It’s not just about how powerful you are, it’s about how you put it all together.